alexlop29/learning-go/ch4/Notes.md

 > A shadowing variable is a variable that has the same name as a variable in a containing block.
 For as long as the shadowing variable exists, you cannot access a shadowed variable.

 > Avoid using := because it can make it unclear what variables are being used.
 That’s because it is very easy to accidentally shadow a variable when using :=.
 Remember, you can use := to create and assign to multiple variables at once.

+> You also need to be careful to ensure that you don’t shadow a package import.